LoQiseaking69/TimeRing-/README.md

 3. Run the script: `python TRL.py`

 ## Description
-The script consists of the following components:
+The script comprises the following components:

 - **RingLaserTimeViewer**: A class that simulates the ring laser experiment and visualizes the results.
   - `__init__()`: Initializes the parameters of the experiment.